agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 headcount poverty rate goes from 100% to 0%

-[2] --> At any median annual consumption, for 1.9`$` poverty line, the variation of headcount poverty rate is at max 10%.
+[2] --> At any median annual consumption, for 1.9`$` poverty line, the variation of headcount poverty rate is at max 15%.

-[3] --> Its the fucking same as [1].
-I don't think this "paper" was proof read.
+changes in poverty headcount rate when median consumption changes --> It seems to be the same as [1].

-**Definition**: Checks out that [2] is modest AF based on the empirical evidence.
+**Definition**: Checks out that [2] is modest based on the empirical evidence.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;